jilluthoff/Analyzing-Medicare-Expansion/README.md

 ![alt text](https://github.com/jilluthoff/Analyzing-Medicare-Expansion/blob/master/images/STATES_MEDICARE.png)

-With the 2020 election on the horizon and healthcare reform as a major discussion point, this project intended to better understand if the Affordable Care Act (aka Obamacare) which gave states the option to expand their Medicaid programs actually helped to increase the populations health.
+With the 2020 election on the horizon and healthcare reform as a major discussion point, this project intended to better understand if the Affordable Care Act (aka Obamacare), which gave states the option to expand their Medicaid programs, actually made a difference in the health of adults between the ages of 19-64.

 ## Table of contents
 * [Background](#background)